ostroproject/ostro-os/doc/architecture/security-threat-analysis.rst

 Lib-3 Network attacker   Application data,     Pre-condition: attacker is able to upload a binary or runnable code
                          sensor data, system   to the system.
-Method: attacker executes a malicious binary or data                  runnable code in the system Lib-4 Network attacker   System data           An attacker can access the device when it’s being provisioned (taken into use) because of insecure network provisioning or insecure default configuration Lib-5 Download and       Releases and tools    Attacker has managed to compromise an Ostro OS update server
+Method: attacker executes a malicious binary or data                  runnable code in the system Lib-4 Network attacker   System data           An attacker can access the device when it's being provisioned (taken into use) because of insecure network provisioning or insecure default configuration Lib-5 Download and       Releases and tools    Attacker has managed to compromise an Ostro OS update server